josephchigiz/softengine/Practice/htmlprac.md

 - ````<td>```` element contains table data
 - ````<th>```` element identifies it as a column

-- My SoftEngine Company offers several services and the timings for these services are displayed on my website in the form of this **table**;
+- **EXAMPLE:** SoftEngine Company offers several services and the timings for these services are displayed on my website in the form of this **table**;
 ````html
         <table>
             <tr>